Studying many-body localization in exchange-coupled electron spin qubits using spin-spin correlations

 \section{Spin-spin correlations}

-We now look at spin-spin correlations, which are experimentally relevant in spin qubit systems in contrast to level spacing statistics and entanglement entropy considered above.
+We now look at spin-spin correlations, which are experimentally relevant in spin qubit systems in contrast to level spacing statistics and entanglement entropy considered above, in the sense that one can easily measure the spin-spin correlation functions for a spin qubit system, but not level spacing statistics and the entanglement entropy.
 We focus specifically on two-point equal-time correlations, $\braket{\sigma_{j,z}\sigma_{k,z}}(t)=\bra{\psi(t)}\sigma_{j,z}\sigma_{k,z}\ket{\psi(t)}$, and once again initialize the system so that the left spin is up and the rest down, $\ket{\psi(t=0)}=\ket{\uparrow\downarrow\cdots\downarrow}$.
-We predict that, in the thermal ``phase'', the correlation functions should change significantly with time, while, in the MBL ``phase'', there should be little change.
+We predict that, in the delocalized ``phase'', the correlation functions should change significantly with time, while, in the MBL ``phase'', there should be little change.
 For reference, in the initial state, all other spins should be anticorrelated with the leftmost spin, i.e., $\braket{\sigma_{1,z}\sigma_{k,z}}(t=0)=-1$ for any $k\neq 1$.
-We numerically calculate the disorder-averaged spin-spin correlation functions $[\braket{\sigma_{j,z}\sigma_{k,z}}](t)$ using $20,000$ realizations of disorder, and present results for $L=8$ as a representative case in Fig.\ \ref{fig:SpinCorr}; the results for other values of $L\geq 3$ are qualitatively similar.
+We numerically calculate the disorder-averaged spin-spin correlation functions $[\braket{\sigma_{j,z}\sigma_{k,z}}](t)$ using $20,000$ realizations of disorder and present results for $L=8$ as a representative case in Fig.\ \ref{fig:SpinCorr}; the results for other values of $L\geq 3$ are qualitatively similar.
 In the $L=2$ case, the two spins remain perfectly anticorrelated for all times $t$ regardless of disorder; we may see this from the fact that the Hamiltonian conserves total $S_z$, and thus, because we start purely in the $S_z=0$ sector, we remain there for all times $t$.
 This $L=2$ system is a trivial case of symmetry induced MBL, where the spins have no freedom to thermalize no matter how strong (weak) the interaction (disorder) is.